Meretrix lamarckii

 Meretrix lamarckii, also called Korean clam or Korean hard clam, is a species of saltwater bivalve in the family Veneridae.
 It is the second species of venerid clam where doubly uniparental inheritance (DUI) has been identified.

+Genomics

+A chromosome-level genome assembly of Meretrix lamarckii was published in 2026, providing the first reference genome for the species.
+The genome is approximately 890.5 Mb in size and comprises 19 pseudo-chromosomes.
+The assembly has a BUSCO completeness of 99.5% and contains 33,346 predicted protein-coding genes.

 Ecology

 It is a medium-sized clam which lives in sandy sediments from the subtidal zone to a depth of 20 meters.
 In the waters off Hyūga, Miyazaki, it spawns between late July and early September.

 Relationship to humans

 M. lamarckii is edible and economically important in China; commercial fishing has greatly disrupted the habitat where it lives.
 It is a filter feeder which primarily feeds on phytoplankton.
 Its shell is used to make the white stones used in Go.